Out-of-focus holography at the Effelsberg telescope: Out-of-focus holography basics

 The concept of OOF holography is based on the relation between the aperture distribution and phase-error (aperture phase distribution), $\varphi(x, y)$,

 where $B(x, y)$ corresponds to the telescope's blockage distribution or truncation in the aperture plane, and $E_\text{a}(x, y)$ is the illumination function (or apodization).
 There is an additional contribution to the phases, which is the optical path difference (OPD), $\delta(x, y;d_z)$.
-This extra term is necessary for the out-of-focus measurements, when the sub-reflector is slightly moved along the optical axis to de-focus the system.
+This extra term is necessary for the out-of-focus measurements, when the sub-reflector is slightly moved along the optical axis to defocus the system.
 The OPD and blockage depend only on the telescope geometry.
 Unfortunately, it is not possible to measure the aperture distribution directly, but only the power pattern

-which means that the problem is degenerated (with $\mathcal{F}$ the Fourier Transform).
-The OOF holography method aims to break this degeneracy by utilizing a series of beam maps, one in-focus and two or more out-of-focus, with the latter being performed by adding a radial offset to the sub-reflector of the telescope.
-This radial offset, $d_z$, is known a priori and it is used to solve the under-determined relation in Eq.~\eqref{eq:power_aperture_def}.
+which means that the problem is degenerate (with $\mathcal{F}$ the Fourier transform; FT).
+The OOF holography method aims to break this degeneracy by utilizing a series of beam maps, one in-focus and two or more out-of-focus, with the latter being performed by adding a axial offset to the sub-reflector of the telescope.
+This axial offset, $d_z$, is known a priori and it is used to solve the under-determined relation in \cref{eq:power_aperture_def}.